 - Have a seed sowing party – We had a seed sowing party with a few friends last year, and it was a ton of fun!
 We spent the afternoon chatting about the types of seeds we were starting, and what we were planning on doing with our gardens in the summer.

-- Buy yourself a blooming plant - Orchids and african violets are commonly found in garden centers during the winter, but I have seen several other types of blooming plants around lately.
+- Buy yourself a blooming plant - Orchids and African violets are commonly found in garden centers during the winter, but I have seen several other types of blooming plants around lately.
 Go out and see what fun blooming plants you can find.

-|Tulips and Hyacinth in forced bulb container|
+Tulips and Hyacinth in forced bulb container

 - Visit your local garden center – When cabin fever sets in, sometimes I like to visit my favorite local garden center just to see what’s up.
 It’s fun to see all the displays they are starting to set up for spring, and I always walk out of there feeling much better.
 Plus if I get really lucky, I might find a steal in the clearance section.

 - Browse through magazines - Get out of the house and head to your local bookstore.
 Find the gardening section of magazines and a chair, and start thumbing through.
 Your head will be buzzing with tons of new ideas when you leave.
+(Yah, you should probably bring a pad of paper and a pen with you too.)

 If you do all of these things, I promise you will feel better.
 Hang in there, spring will be here before we know it!